klahrich/chiefhustler/content/diary/47-the-curious-case-of-aep.md

 ### What I like most about AEP

-1. This is a business I could see myself owning for a long-time because I see two strong tailwinds behind it.
+1. <u>This is a business I could see myself owning for a long-time because I see two strong tailwinds behind it.</u>

 **A]** The first one is that Canada, is underbuilt.
 [Here](https://www.scotiabank.com/ca/en/about/economics/economics-publications/post.other-publications.housing.housing-note.housing-note--may-12-2021-.html) is an article from ScotiaBank that estimates the structural housing shortage in Canada.
 Suffice it to say that we have the lowest number of housing units per 1,000 residents of any G7 country (we are at 424 housing units per 1000 population).
 The article concludes with: **"Solving our country’s housing challenge should be a national priority."**